DFHack/dfhack/README.rst

 advtools
 ========
 A package of different adventure mode tools (currently just one)

 Usage
 -----
 :list-equipped [all]: List armor and weapons equipped by your companions.
                       If all is specified, also lists non-metal clothing.
+:metal-detector [all-types] [non-trader]: Reveal metal armor and weapons in
+                                          shops.
+The options disable the checks
+                                          on item type and being in shop.

 changelayer
 ===========